 Sworn or affirmed

-Sometimes documents are referenced in the affidavit which are required to be attached as an ‘annexure’ or an ‘exhibit’ (depending on the Court).
-An annexure or exhibit is required to have an accompanying statement signed by the witness to attest that the document is indeed what is being referred to in the affidavit.
+You will need to provide evidence of the arguments you make in your affidavit.
+These are attached as an ‘annexure’ or an ‘exhibit’ (depending on the Court).
+An annexure or exhibit is required to have an accompanying statement signed by the witness.
+This serves to attest that the document is indeed what is being referred to in the affidavit.

-Want to know more?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from one our network of 600+ expert lawyers or any other legal needs.
+Don’t know where to start?
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents and obtaining a fixed-fee quote from Australia’s largest legal marketplace.